top of page

 We Americans are comfortable, easy-to-grab eaters.
 If it requires a lot of work, chances are we might not feel like making it.
 But what is this doing to our bodies?
 What is wrong with the salt contained in all these foods?

-Normal table salt is in fact only one-third salt, the other two-thirds are made up of equal parts sand and micro-glass fragments.
+Normal iodized table salt is in fact only one-third salt, the other two-thirds are made up of equal parts sand and micro-glass fragments.
 Here’s what Natural News Today says about it:

 This may come as a shock, but table salt is comprised of sodium chloride and along with that often contaminated with sand and glass.
 Herein lies the problem.
 When you consume this lovely mixture the sand and glass are abrasive.
 They scratch and make small tears in your body including your veins.
 Your body reacts by trying to patch and heal with fats (cholesterol).